Last updated: 11/21/2024

 (3. idea 3)

-If you’re reaching out to your prospective guests through email, then the subject line matters the most.
-Write a subject line that is short and intriguing to increase the chances of guests opening it.
+If you’re reaching out to your prospective guests through email, then the subject lines matter the most.
+Write subject lines that are short and intriguing to increase the chances of guests opening it.

 Don’t confuse your guest by asking too many questions.
 Have just one call to action at the end of the email.
 It can be a simple “reply to this email if you’re interested” or “Book a call on my calendar at the time that works for you”